-There are few medications to avoid during pregnancy as they might impact the health of your foetus.
-Some of them are:
+Mentioned below are some medicines to avoid during pregnancy as they might impact the health of the foetus.

 1. Antifungal Drugs

-Vaginal yeast infections are common occurrence during pregnancy.
-However, please do not medicate yourself with the usual Fluconazole tablets that are prescribed for oral thrush and other fungal infections.
-This is because the preparation of these drugs includes certain ingredients that could seep into the umbilical cord blood through the placenta, negatively impacting the development of your foetus.
-Contact your gynaecologist to handle the situation.
+Vaginal yeast infections are a common occurrence during pregnancy.
+Fluconazole tablets that are prescribed for oral thrush and other fungal infections may be your first choice but you should not take these tablets.
+This is because the preparation of these drugs includes certain ingredients that could seep into the umbilical cord and reach the baby through the placenta, and negatively impact the development of the foetus.

 3. Herbal Remedies

 Herbs offer a plethora of medicinal benefits, even for pregnant women.
-Although, some herbs are not recommended as they can have serious effects, leading to miscarriage, stillbirth or developmental defects in the foetus.
+But some herbs are not recommended during pregnancy as they can have serious effects, leading to a miscarriage, stillbirth or developmental defects in the foetus.
 A few of these herbs include liquorice, rosemary, ginseng, wormwood, cinnamon, ephedra, yarrow, cohosh and so on.
 Do your research before employing herbal remedies.

 5. Substance Abuse